-June 15, 2020 ALL science experiments MUST be completed for students writing a Group 4 EE.
-If supplies are ordered for your experiment, and you fail to conduct the experiment by this date, you will be responsible for reimbursing the cost of supplies and must begin the EE process all over in a non-Group 4 subject.
-July 16, 2020 OPTIONAL EE Seminar in the HHS Media Center 10AM-2PM supervised by Mr. Snow.
-Students MUST RSVP for food purposes.
+Annotated bibliography with at least 10 sources Extensive notes from each of those sources Fully developed outline with thematic ideas/headings (see example) Ask any final questions before you leave for break.
+All of the above materials and a copy of your meeting notes should be submitted to through CANVAS by 8 May 2020.
+Continue research and work on initial draft.
+Be sure you stay in contact with your supervisor and ask Summer for advice as needed.
+If you are experiencing difficulties contacting your supervisor, contact Mr. 2021 Snow for assistance at snow.ashlev.b@muscogee.k12.ga.us or 706-689-2593.
+ALL science experiments MUST be completed for students writing a Group 4 EE.
+If June 14, 2021 supplies are ordered for your experiment, and you fail to conduct the experiment by this date, you will be responsible for reimbursing the cost of supplies and must begin the EE process all over in a non-Group 4 subject.
+OPTIONAL EE Seminar in the HHS Media Center 10AM-2PM supervised by Mr. Snow.
+Students July 15, 2021 MUST RSVP for food purposes.
 Supervisors MAY be available during this time, but students are responsible for coordinating with them to arrange an appropriate meeting time.
-August 1, 2020 FIRST DRAFT DUE.
+FIRST DRAFT DUE.
 Submit your draft through CANVAS.
-This MUST be a complete draft and submitted on time or your Diploma Candidate status may be in jeopardy.
-This draft must: • Be within 25% of the full word limit (this is 3000 words) • Be properly formatted (spacing, font, margins, title page, table of contents, headings, etc.) • Include proper in-text citations • Include a full bibliography of sources used If you do not meet these requirements or this deadline, you will be placed on contract to begin your senior year and risk removal from the IBDP and potential withdrawal from Hardaway.
-August 12-30, 2020 Mandatory revision meeting with EE Supervisor.
-The student is responsible for arranging the meeting and developing specific questions for your supervisor.
-Your supervisor may only comment generally and address your questions regarding this draft.
+This MUST be a complete draft and August 2, submitted on time or your Diploma Candidate status may be in jeopardy.
+This draft must: 2021 Be within 25% of the full word limit (this is 3000 words) Be properly formatted (spacing, font, margins, title page, table of contents, headings, etc.) Include proper in-text citations Include a full bibliography of sources used If you do not meet these requirements or this deadline, you will be placed on contract to begin your senior year and risk removal from the IBDP and potential withdrawal from Hardaway.
+Mandatory revision meeting with EE Supervisor.
+The student is responsible for arranging the August 9-27, meeting and developing specific questions for your supervisor.
+Your supervisor may only comment 2021 generally and address your questions regarding this draft.
 You will upload a copy of your meeting notes through CANVAS.
-September- October, 2020 Work to revise your EE based on supervisor meeting.
+Work to revise your EE based on supervisor meeting.
 Consult your EE supervisor as needed.
-November 6, 2020 Submit your 1st OFFICIAL Draft through CANVAS by 11:59 PM.
-This is the ONLY full draft on which your EE Supervisor may comment in total, so it is crucial that it be as close to a final draft as possible.
+September-October 2021 Submit your 1st OFFICIAL Draft through CANVAS by 11:59 PM.
+This is the ONLY full draft November 4, on which your EE Supervisor may comment in total, so it is crucial that it be as close to a final draft 2021 as possible.
 If you have not met minimum requirements as stipulated in the August 1 draft at this point, you risk being removed from the program with potential financial repercussions.
-November 16 - December 11, 2020 January 31, Mandatory meeting with EE Supervisor to address any specific questions about the final draft.
-This meeting MUST be documented on the EE Progress and Planning Form which should be submitted through CANVAS by 11:59 PM on 11 December.
+Mandatory meeting with EE Supervisor to address any specific questions about the final draft.
+November 15 - December This meeting MUST be documented on the EE Progress and Planning Form which should be 10, 2020 submitted through CANVAS by 11:59 PM on 11 December.
 Final EE due.
 You should submit this draft through Canvas.
-Diploma Candidate Status 2021 awarded ONLY to students who have submitted their Extended Essays.
-February 2021 Mandatory meeting with EE Supervisor to complete the Viva Voce.
-It is the responsibility of the student to contact the supervisor and set up this meeting.
-It is at this meeting that your supervisor will authenticate your work.
-This meeting MUST be documented on the EE Progress and Planning Form which should be submitted through CANVAS.
+Diploma Candidate January 28, 2022 Status awarded ONLY to students who have submitted their Extended Essays.
+Mandatory meeting with EE Supervisor to complete the Viva Voce.
+It is the responsibility of the February student to contact the supervisor and set up this meeting.
+It is at this meeting that your supervisor 2022 will authenticate your work.
+This meeting MUST be documented on the EE Progress and